Port Moody: Arts

-On June 16, 2004, Port Moody was officially trademarked as the “City of the Arts.”
+On 16 June 2004, Port Moody was officially trademarked as the “City of the Arts.”
 Historically, Port Moody was a destination for artists because of its low rent, scenery and ambient lighting.
 Today, it is home to annual festivals, arts groups and diverse facilities that help foster a creative community.

-The Port Moody Arts Centre offers a number of fine arts and photography classes for residents of all ages, and has three diverse art galleries that feature a number of constantly changing works.
-The Port Moody Station Museum hosts a wide assortment of artifacts from Port Moody's past, and has restored a heritage train venosta for tours.
+The Port Moody Arts Centre offers a number of fine arts and photography classes for residents of all ages and has three diverse art galleries that feature a number of constantly changing works.
+The PoMo Museum hosts a wide assortment of artifacts from Port Moody's past and has restored a heritage train venosta for tours.
 Arts Connect is an organization that connects artists from the Tri-Cities (Coquitlam, Port Coquitlam and Port Moody), and hosts regular artists’ circles.
 Artists can find studio space in Port Moody at 2709 Esplanade, with open house tours taking place every year in April.

 Festivals held in Port Moody include the Canadian Film Festival (February), the Festival of the Arts (September), Rotary Ribfest (July) Search for The Perfect Pint (May) Summer Sundays Concerts, Golden Spike Days (July), the Wearable Art Awards (annually) and the CP Rail Holiday Train (December).
 Port Moody is also home to the Inlet Theatre, an intimate 200-seat venue.

 Service clubs include the Rotary Club of Port Moody.
 It is responsible for community events that include the Annual RibFest and Search for the Perfect Pint.